 Password setup on account initialization / first time login to the IESO Gateway Once the password has been setup on login to the Gateway, the account may be used with the Online IESO system, IESO Workspaces (replaces IESO Portal Collaboration and Watchdox), Transmission Rights Auction, Prudential Manager, IESO Reports site, Energy Market Interface, Dispatch Service or CROW Outage Management system etc., depending on the access permissions the user has been granted.

-Password Self Recovery during IESO Gateway system login when a user as Forgotten their Password.
+Password Self Recovery during IESO Gateway system login when a user has forgotten their Password.
 The user must have already selected their multifactor authentication options and the security question and answer to do this self-recovery.

 Request to the IESO Customer Relations to have their password reset and a new temporary password issued to the user via email.